wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 == Upgrade Notice ==

+= 2.0.1 =
+Improved documentation with Contributing section and updated WordPress compatibility to 6.7.2.

 = 2.0.0 =
 Major version release for WordPress.org submission with improved documentation and clarification about plugin functionality.